Written by: Greg Ellifritz

-I would teach the students all the mandatory state police defensive tactics curriculum covering pressure point controls and joint locks.
+I taught all the students the mandatory state police academy defensive tactics curriculum covering pressure point controls and joint locks.
 After they were proficient, I challenged them to apply the techniques they learned against a resisting opponent (me).

 Their goal was to get my hands behind my back in a cuffing position without striking me.
 I would resist, but wouldn’t actively attack any of them.
 We started with one person and then added another person about every 10 seconds until they got me under control.
 You can easily see how many people are necessary to control a person who doesn’t want to be controlled without hurting him.

 There are two points I would like to make in this post…

 The first is that you should not be single-handedly trying to restrain a criminal and hold him for police.
 His motivation to escape is far greater than your motivation to see him in cuffs.
 Wrestling with someone on the ground is a dangerous activity.
 You don’t know his skill levels, whether he is armed, or what kind of drugs he’s been taking.
 It could go really badly.

 It’s almost always safer for you to let the criminal go, get a good description of him, and let the cops catch him instead.

 The second point is to cut the cops some slack when you see five of them trying to restrain someone.